-In a case study involving chronic fatigue syndrome patients who were also suffering from an upper cervical misalignment, correcting the subluxation helped improve the quality of life for patients by helping to relieve both physical and mental symptoms.
+In a case study involving chronic fatigue syndrome patients who had upper cervical misalignment, correcting the subluxation helped improve the quality of life for patients by helping to relieve both physical and mental symptoms.
 What is upper cervical specific chiropractic?

 Upper cervical chiropractors are subspecialists who focus on just the top two bones in the neck, the C1 (atlas) and C2 (axis).
 These bones are located in a sensitive region of the body, and even the tiniest of misalignments can have far-reaching effects.
-The good news is that upper cervical chiropractors have been specifically trained to find and correct this specific misalignment in a safe and gentle manner.
+The good news is that upper cervical chiropractors correct this specific misalignment in a safe and gentle manner.

-There is none of the popping and twisting of the neck involved that you may associate with general chiropractic.
-This is because very precise measurements are taken using diagnostic imaging.
-Therefore, only a gentle touch or the use of an adjusting instrument is needed in order to coax the bones back into place.
+There is none of the popping and twisting of the neck that you may associate with general chiropractic.
+This is because diagnostic imaging takes very precise measurements.
+Therefore, upper cervical chiropractors only employ a gentle touch or an adjusting instrument to coax the bones back into place.

 The role of the cervical spine in facilitating blood flow to the brain as well as the proximity of the atlas to the brainstem helps to explain why upper cervical chiropractic care can provide benefits for those with chronic health conditions such as chronic fatigue syndrome.

-If this sounds like a natural therapy that you would be interested in trying, then we encourage you to use the search feature on this site to find one of our preferred doctors in your area.
+If this sounds like a natural therapy that you would want to try, then we encourage you to use the search feature on this site to find one of our preferred doctors in your area.
 An upper cervical examination may your first step down the path to regaining some quality of life and getting chronic fatigue syndrome under control.
 Schedule a consultation today to find out if this is the natural help you’ve been searching for!